If there is a solution to a problem, there is no need to worry. And if there is no solution, there is no need to worry. – Dalai Lama

-Shift your physiology in a positive way by forcing yourself to stand up straight, to breath deeply and to relax your muscles This will automatically send a signal to your nervous system that there is nothing to be worried about.
+Shift your physiology in a positive way by forcing yourself to stand up straight, to breathe deeply and to relax your muscles This will automatically send a signal to your nervous system that there is nothing to be worried about.
 You are now suddenly in an empowered state that will help you to get through this moment in your life far more effectively than you would in a worried state.

 Shift Your Perspective

-To help with your physiological transformation, take time to talk more positively about your circumstances.
+To help with your physiological transformation, take the time to talk more positively about your circumstances.
 Immediately look for solutions rather than focusing on what you’re worried about.
-Likewise shift your expectations about the situation.
+Likewise, shift your expectations about the situation.
 Maybe things aren’t as bad as you make them out to be?
 Maybe you’re exaggerating your worries and there’s really nothing to be worried about?
 Ask yourself: